You look at your milk carton, and it turns out it’s “expired.” Should you drink it? How long is milk good for after the sell-by date?

 That leaves us with the following rule of thumb: if you’re not sure if that milk is safe to eat or not, pour it into a glass before you use it.
 And that’s true no matter if it’s whole milk, skim milk, or the non-fat variety.

-If you need milk only from time to time, consider buying powdered milk instead of regular milk.
-This way, you can prepare as much milk as you need when you need it, without worrying about it going bad.
+If you need milk only from time to time, consider buying powdered milk instead of the regular one.
+Powdered milk lasts years so you can prepare as much milk as you need when you need it, without worrying about it going bad.